akatsuki105/git-commenter/docs/README.md

 # ⚔️ Git Commenter ⚔️

 ## 📋 Abstraction 📋
-This is a Web App that helps to create Git's Commit Message.
+This is a Desktop App that helps to create Git's Commit Message.

 If you write an easy-to-understand Commit Message, others can easily understand the contents of the commit.